 In December 2015 I gave oral evidence to the House of Commons Justice Committee on behalf of the Police Action Lawyers Group on how the recent dramatic increases to court fees are likely to disproportionately impact on the most vulnerable members of society, such as those who bring claims under the Human Rights Act.

-I am listed in Chambers & partners as an associate to watch in the field of police law.
+I am listed in Chambers & partners as an associate to watch in the field of police law and I’m also recommended in Legal 500.

 - 2001 – 2002: Legal Practice Course, BPP